 UPDATE – Should you chose not to be finger printed immediately upon passing the state licensing exam, you now have an option to have them done at a later date and location.
 According to the VirginiaRealtors.org, as of June 2020, you can schedule an appointment at a local Fieldprint Fingerprinting location to have your fingerprints done.
 To read the article in full, click HERE.
 This is a great option for people who have not yet selected a brokerage firm to affiliate with and think they may not do so before the 45-day fingerprint expiration deadline.

 Step 5: Apply for your Virginia Real Estate Salesperson License

 When your application is received at DPOR, it is first sent to the finance department where they take your money (cash your check or charge your credit card).
 Then the application is forwarded to the appropriate board.
 This process can take as little as 1-2 weeks or as long as 4-6 weeks during heavy licensing periods (typically the first few months of the year).
 The DPOR offices are closed on weekends and every holiday, so take this into consideration while you wait for them to process your application.
-You can check to see if your license has been issued by using the “License Lookup” menu item on the left-hand side of the DPOR website.
+You can check to see if your license has been issued by using the “License Lookup” menu item on the left-hand side of the DPOR website (the system is only updated once per day – at 2am).
 Once your license has been issued, you are a legal licensed real estate agent (not a REALTOR).
 The paper license (that hangs in the brokerage firm) along with your pocket license are sent directly to the brokerage firm you affiliated with.